fcarta29/tanzu-service-mesh-poc/scenarios/sc06-application-performance/sc06-tc02-service-slo-api.md

     ![VMware SLO Policy Status](../images/vmware-tsm-slo-status.png)

-6. Generate traffic to the ACME Fitness Application to violate the SLO.
+6. Generate traffic to the ACME Fitness Application to violate the newly created SLO from previous steps.
 Fire up the locust traffic generator application using the given locust file `/scenarios/files/acme-fitness-app/loadgen/locustfile.py` supplied with this project.
-Its best to start locust in distributed worker mode with 2 workers.
+Its best to start locust in distributed mode with 2 workers.
 If working from the supplied Management container, to start up locust in distributed worker mode with 2 workers, you can run the following in seperate windows/tabs:

     master